Elevation Gain/Loss: 3,500′/3,500′

 The Waianae Valley is a beautiful place, surrounded by jagged green ridges.
 I heard strange bird calls and the lowing of cows, sometimes closer than I would expect.
 The road ended and I started walking on the red dirt of Hawaii.
 The trail got a little steeper.

 I encountered a covered picnic table, built by a local Boy Scout and took a breather.
 That’s when I noticed the flies and mosquitoes.
 They avoided me for the most part, and really left me alone while I was moving.
 I was thankful for the shirt.
 The trail continued, almost tunnel-like, along a small ridge hump.
 I spied a small trail leading down to the left, and made a note to try that one if this trail didn’t pan out.

 It wasn’t two minutes later when I encountered about 6 guys with 9 dogs.
-They let me know I was on the wrong trail, pointed me the right way (back down that trail to the left), and asked me if I’d seen or heard any hogs.
+When I told them I was going to Mount Ka’ala, they let me know I was on the wrong trail, pointed me the right way (back down that trail to the left), and asked me if I’d seen or heard any hogs.
 I let them know that I hadn’t heard anything yet and he let me know that I was in for an uphill battle.

 The trail descended to a stream and the trail forked again.
 I took the trail to the right, since the other trail looked like it went downhill.
 I encountered a small waterfall (shown in the video below), as well as some interesting plants.

 After I scaled the waterfall, the trail disappeared among the thick foliage and leaves on the ground.
 I decided to turn back and go to the fork and try the other way.
 I was regretting not having the maps and trip reports with me.
 Once I got to the other path, I knew right away that I was on the right track, since the path was well-marked and started going uphill right away.